TNTurnerLab/ACES/README.md

 	1. USERES_QUERY_INPUT.fa

-** DISCLAIMER: Files listed are mainainer generated files, user is allowed to input any customization of each file as long as the custom file follows the same format as the given files.
+Files listed are mainainer generated files, user is allowed to input any customization of each file as long as the custom file follows the same format as the given files.
 File 1 contains only and all VGP files.
 File 2 will contain a mixture of all files foun in Ensembl pub/release-103 as well as all files in the VGP database.
 File 3 will only contain the files pub/release-103.
-To run user file, makesure to change file pathway for genomesdbs in file [config.json](#config_file).**
+To run user file, makesure to change file pathway for genomesdbs in file [config.json](#config_file).

 <span style="text-decoration:underline;"><a name="USER"><h4>USER MUST RETREIVE or PROVIDE:</h4></a></span>